Image

 Juvenile Crimes Lawyer Missouri River, MO | Combs Waterkotte

-Our skilled legal team ensures that the citizens of Missouri River, MO receive the best possible legal presentation in any situation.
-Along with juvenile defense in Missouri River, MO, our lawyers are experienced in several forms of law, including:
+Our knowledgeable legal team ensures that the residents of Missouri River, MO receive the best possible legal presentation in any situation.
+In addition to juvenile defense in Missouri River, MO, our lawyers are experienced in a variety of types of cases, such as:

 Who Decides if a Juvenile Can Be Tried as an Adult in Missouri River, MO?

-Under RSMo. § 211.071, a juvenile court judge determines whether you will be tried as an adult after reading the charges, looking at your record, and following a hearing.
-The judge will consider the gravity of the charges, whether the community needs to be protected from you, the presence of force or violence in the crime, harm inflicted on others, your history of of breaking the law, and your age.
+According to RSMo. § 211.071, a juvenile court judge decides whether you will be tried as an adult based on the charges, your record, and following a hearing.
+Factors considered by the judge include the gravity of the charges, whether the community needs to be protected from you, whether the crime involved force or violence, whether you hurt another individual, whether you have a record of breaking the law, and your age.

-If you are tried as an adult, our [wdac-city] criminal defense lawyers will vigorously work to establish your innocence.
-However, if you are found guilty, there are a variety of things that could happen.
+If you are tried as an adult, our Missouri River criminal defense attorneys will do everything in their power to prove your innocence.
+In the event of a guilty verdict, various outcomes might unfold.
 You could be placed on probation and given a second chance.
 You may spend some time in a detention facility and then later be sent to an adult prison.
-Or, in the worst-case scenario, you may be immediately sent to an adult prison.
+Or, in the worst-case situation, you may be immediately sent to an adult prison.

-Connect With a Juvenile Defense Lawyer in Missouri River, MO Right Now at Combs Waterkotte
+Reach Out To a Juvenile Defense Lawyer in Missouri River, MO Today at Combs Waterkotte

-Finding the right juvenile defense lawyer is paramount to securing a fair and just outcome for young individuals entangled in the Missouri River or [wdac-state-long] legal system.
-With knowledgeable legal representation, juveniles in Missouri River, MO stand a better chance at rehabilitation and a successful future.
+Finding the right juvenile defense lawyer is crucial for ensuring a fair and equitable outcome for young individuals navigating the legal system in Missouri River or elsewhere in Missouri.
+With adept legal representation, juveniles in Missouri River, MO stand a better chance at rehabilitation and a successful future.

-We comprehend the pressures and challenges faced by today’s youth, and we use this knowledge for your benefit.
+We recognize the pressures and challenges faced by today’s youth, and we leverage this understanding for your benefit.
 At Combs Waterkotte, we ardently advocate for our clients, irrespective of the severity of their charges.
 Give us a call right now at (314) 900-HELP or reach out to us for a free, commitment-free case review.

 View Service Areas